Fyvush Finkel

 Philip "Fyvush" Finkel (פֿײַוויש פֿינקעל; October 9, 1922 – August 14, 2016) was an American actor and director known as a star of Yiddish theater and for his role as lawyer Douglas Wambaugh on the television series Picket Fences, for which he earned an Emmy Award for Outstanding Supporting Actor in a Drama Series in 1994.
 He is also known for his portrayal of Harvey Lipschultz, a crotchety history teacher, on the television series Boston Public.

 Early life

-Philip Finkel was born at home in Brownsville, Brooklyn, New York City, the third of four sons of Jewish immigrant parents, Mary ("Miryam"), a housewife from Minsk, Belarus, and Harry ("Cwi Hirsh") Finkel, a tailor from Warsaw.
+Philip Finkel was born at home in Brownsville, Brooklyn, New York City, the third of four sons of Jewish immigrant parents, Mary ("Miryam"), a housewife from Minsk, Belarus, and Harry ("Tsvi Hirsh") Finkel, a tailor from Warsaw.
 He adopted the stage name "Fyvush", a common Yiddish given name.